Business owners who don’t purchase workers’ comp insurance when it’s required could face penalties ranging from fines to jail time.

 Normally, workers' compensation insurance contains an exclusive remedy provision that protects businesses from civil lawsuits over employee injury as long as workers' comp benefits cover the incident.
 Without that coverage, business owners could easily find themselves on the receiving end of a lawsuit from an injured employee.

-Not every business needs workers’ compensation coverage
+Not every business needs workers’ comp coverage

 Some businesses can operate legally without workers' compensation insurance.
 Typically, these businesses: